eProsima/vulcanexus/docs/rst/tutorials/core/wifi/image_compression/image_compression.rst

 4. **Publish the Compressed Image:** Finally, the compressed image is packaged into a message and published.
 Subscribers on the other end can decode this byte stream back into an image format they can use.

-To simulate a real video streaming frequency, we will adjust the publishing frequency of the publisher node `publisher_from_video` to 30 Hz.
+To simulate a real video streaming frequency, we will adjust the publishing frequency of the publisher node ``publisher_from_video`` from 5 Hz to 30 Hz.
 This adjustment will allow you to observe the advantages of compressed versus uncompressed image transmission at higher rates.
-To achieve this, modify the line in the `publisher_from_video` code that specifies the publishing rate:
+To achieve this, modify the line in ``publisher_from_video.cpp`` file that specifies the publishing rate:

 .. code:: cpp